loukylor/VRC-Mods/README.md

 Turns off cloning when you join an instance.

 ## Features
-You can configure whether you want cloning to be on or off, based off instance type.
+You can configure whether you want cloning to be on or off based off instance type.
-So, you can say, have cloning on in Invite+ worlds and off in all the other instance types.
+So for example, you can have cloning on in Invite+ worlds and off in all the other instance types.

 # InstanceHistory
 A basic instance history mod